Prague Summer Program Staff

 He started to freelance as a touristic guide in 1979 and founded his own Arts + Music Travel in 1992.
 In his custom-tailored itineraries he focuses on history, architecture, visual art and music.
 He has had many notable clients from the fields of music, art, architecture, journalism, literature etc. He was featured, among other programs, on the Discovery Travel Channel in Not Your Average Guide, Samantha Brown´s Passport to Europe-Prague as her host or Conn Jackson´s Get Connected as his host.
 He contributed to National Geographic Traveler Prague + Czech Republic 2017 with insider tips.
 He is listed by Travel + Leisure Magazine (April 2011) among the World´s Greatest Tour Guides.

-Tomáš Kraus completed a law degree at Charles University in 1979 and worked for several years in Prague’s music industry.
-In 1985 Kraus served as the project manager for Expo 86 World Exhibition sponsored by Art Centrum, the Czech agency for creative artists and was hired by the agency as assistant to the General Manager.
-In 1990 the President of the Federation of Jewish Communities asked Kraus to help him revitalize the life of the Czech Jewish community.
+Tomáš Kraus completed a law degree at Charles University in 1979 and worked in Prague’s music industryfor several years.
+In 1985, Kraus served as the project manager for the Expo 86 World Exhibition sponsored by Art Centrum, the Czech agency for creative artists, and was hired by the agency as assistant to the General Manager.
+In 1990, the President of the Federation of Jewish Communities asked Kraus to help him revitalize the life of the Czech Jewish community.
 Kraus has served as the Executive Director of the Federation since 1991.
-He was in charge of rebuilding the whole communal infrastructure, leading negotiations for the return of Jewish property and for compensation for Holocaust survivors on a national, as well as on an international level.
+He was in charge of rebuilding the entire communal infrastructure, leading negotiations for the return of Jewish property, and for compensation for Holocaust survivors on a national, as well as on an international, level.
 Kraus has been teaching for New York University and the Prague Summer Program since 1999.
 His parents were Holocaust survivors.